How to Survive A Merciless Google Algorithm Update!

 But Why Did The Update Hit My Blog?

 Whether you engage in pure SEO or not, updates may still likely hit your site.
-According to Google, they’re restructuring their algorithm, thereby enhancing their search engine, so that most relevant content reaches potential online searchers.
+According to Google, they’re restructuring their algorithm, thereby enhancing their search engine, so that the most relevant content reaches potential online searchers.

 If you’re hit with these recent ongoing core updates it could mean the following